linden-li/collage-diffusion-ui/README.md

 ## Frontend

 The frontend is a React App written in Typescript, with UI components from Chakra UI.
-All code is placed in the `frontend` directoy.
+All code is placed in the `frontend` directory.
 To setup locally, make sure you've installed `node` and `npm`.
 Setup dependencies by running the following commands:

 ```bash
 cd frontend